nashcontrol/bounty-monitor/README.md

 ```

 ### Analyze the results
-Log file created with all subdomains found subdomains to `all_subdomains.log` and ones that are live to `live_subdomains.log`
+Log file created with all found subdomains to `all_subdomains.log` and ones that are live and aged less than 90 days to `live_subdomains.log`

-Subdomain database `subdomains.db` is initaillized and maintained locally to keep track of identified live and known subdomains.
+Subdomain database `subdomains.db` is initialized and maintained locally to keep track of identified live and known subdomains.

 ## Inspired by
 1. [bucket-stream](https://github.com/eth0izzle/bucket-stream) - Find interesting Amazon S3 Buckets